Dromadon/gennaker/public/questions/meteo/carte_meteo/determiner_direction_du_vent.md

 <small>Data supplied by the Met Office
-© British Crown copyright 2023, the Met Office </small>
+© British Crown copyright [followed by year], the Met Office </small>

 # Correction